Overview of the Small Grants Program

 - Student Mobility: activities that promote exchanges and training opportunities for U.S. and UK higher education and vocational students.

 Participants and Audiences:

-PAS requests that all applicants for awards stipulate who their target audience is (age/gender/geographic breakdown) and estimate the expected audience reach through direct contact and, if possible, through indirect contact (via social media or traditional media).
+All applicants for awards must stipulate who their target audience is (age/gender/geographic breakdown) and estimate the expected audience reach through direct contact and, if possible, through indirect contact (via social media or traditional media).

 The following types of programs are not eligible for funding: